 Other Uses for InDesign

 Learning InDesign doesn’t just provide you with on-the-job skills.
 The program can also aid you in pursuing personal projects and developing resources for running your own business.
-From self-publishing to web design, you can apply skills learned through InDesign to your own creative hobbies.
+From self-publishing to Web Design, you can apply skills learned through InDesign to your own creative hobbies.

 Personal Documents

 InDesign can help you create personal stationery, including greeting cards, postcards, party invitations, address labels, and flyers for garage sales, among many others.
-The program has built-in templates for pure beginners to design documents quickly and easily.
+The program has built-in templates for beginners to design documents quickly and easily.

 Entrepreneurial Documents

 Authors, Copywriters, and others who may engage in self-publishing can also benefit from InDesign.
 The program’s templates and tools are perfect for creating printed books or magazines and ebooks.
-PDF can also be easily created.
+PDFs can also be easily created.
 InDesign is the perfect tool for self-creating professional content.

 Web Design